Feasibility Study of Curvature Effect in Flexible Antenna Arrays for 2-Dimensional Beam Alignment of 6G Wireless Systems: Introduction

-Building on top of recent advances in fabrication of mm-wave antenna elements above 100 GHz using flexible printed circuit technologies \cite{Hedayat}, this paper delves into the analysis, simulation, and investigation of extended 2-D beam steering by deploying the curvature of flexible antenna arrays as shown in Fig. \ref{fig:1}(b) for indoor and outdoor applications, Fig. 1(c).
-The main objective of the proposed design is to get rid of the unwanted insertion loss of phase shifters in mm-wave phased arrays (see Fig. \ref{fig:2}) and achieve beam alignment with substantially reduced insertion loss.
-Using the same technology that was deployed in \cite{Hedayat} and by introducing novel packaging solutions, the beam rotation in a 4$\times$4 planar microstrip patch antenna array at 97.5-102.5 GHz is analytically studied in Section II where the relationship between the antenna parameters and the degree of folding is presented.
+\IEEEPARstart{I}{n} light of advances in semiconductor technologies, the demand for higher data rates in communication systems and higher resolution in imaging and radar technologies is continuously growing \cite{liu}.
+By increasing the carrier frequency and signal bandwidth, the communication data rate and sensing resolution can increase, respectively \cite{Journal_TCASI_RFQAMTX_MOveisi}.
+To extend the angular coverage of mm-wave systems, phased-array architectures are adopted.
+For mm-wave phased array systems, one major challenge is the beam alignment between transmitter (TX) and receiver (RX) channels, which is currently done by various phase shifting techniques\cite{beam_allign}.
+A common challenge among all the techniques is the design of low-power broadband phase-shifting/time-delay circuits with relatively small insertion loss \cite{phase_shifter_Wooram}.
+Not only does the dynamic range of these phase shifters impact the beam alignment range, but they also consume considerable power when realized by active devices\cite{18}.
+By adopting the mm-wave phased arrays for multiple input multiple output communication systems, phase shifters in each TX and RX channel should be tuned in order to achieve beam alignment and extended coverage \cite{hybrid}.
+However, as shown in Fig. 1(a) the beam alignment of these conventional linear array systems is limited by the phase shifters.
+Building on top of recent advances in fabrication of mm-wave antenna elements above 100 GHz using flexible printed circuit technologies \cite{Hedayat}, this paper delves into the analysis, simulation, and investigation of extended 2-D beam alignment by deploying the curvature of flexible antenna arrays as shown in Fig. \ref{fig:1}(b) for indoor and outdoor applications, Fig. 1(c).
+The main objective of the proposed design is to get rid of the unwanted insertion loss of phase shifters in mm-wave phased arrays and achieve beam alignment with substantially reduced insertion loss.
+Using the same technology that was deployed in \cite{Hedayat}, the beam rotation in a 4$\times$4 planar microstrip patch antenna array at 97.5-102.5 GHz is analytically studied in Section II where the relationship between the antenna parameters and the degree of folding is presented.
 In Section III the presented antenna array is deployed in a 6G wireless transceiver based on a 65-nm CMOS transciever and simulations are conducted and compared with analytical derivations for the performance of the 6G systems.
 The paper is concluded in Section IV.